Electric road: ASPIRE

-ASPIRE is a research and advocacy center for electric transportation focusing on wireless power transfer.
+ASPIRE is a research and advocacy center in the US for electric transportation focusing on wireless power transfer.
 The center is headed by Utah State University professor Regan Zane, the founding director of ASPIRE.
 Zane had formerly headed the industry-sponsored center SELECT, which demonstrated its first inductive charging road in 2015.
 SELECT grew into ASPIRE in 2020.
 The National Science Foundation (NSF) awarded ASPIRE $26.7 million in funding between 2020 and 2024.
 The center participates in several wireless electric road demonstration projects alongside its industry sponsors.
-ASPIRE intends to "serve as an expert guide for state legislatures" in matters of transportation electrification and as of 2023 it is pursuing a further $160 million grant from NSF.
+ASPIRE intends to "serve as an expert guide for state legislatures" in matters of transportation electrification and as of 2023 it is pursuing a further $160 million grant from the NSF.
+The ASPIRE research center launched the ASPIRE Foundation in 2026 in an effort to promote the deployment and adoption of the technologies researched by ASPIRE members.

 Projects

-ENRX (formerly IPT) won a contract in 2023 to build a one-mile inductive rail wireless charging system capable of charging at up to 200 kW on State Road 516 near Orlando, Florida.
+ENRX (formerly IPT) won a contract in 2023 to build a one-mile inductive cable wireless charging system capable of charging at up to 200 kW on State Road 516 near Orlando, Florida.
 The project is funded at 13 million dollars.

 Detroit, Michigan opened in November 2023 a quarter-mile wireless charging road section near Michigan Central.
 The project was funded at 5.9 million dollars.
 The infrastructure, provided by Electreon, powered a van driving at 9 mph with 16 kW of power.
 The Michigan Department of Transportation (MDOT) has tested the technology from 2023 to 2025.
-MDOT is looking into the power losses from the grid to the wireless receiver, the optimal charging speed, the effects of misalignment of the coils when the charging vehicle is driving along the road, and the effects on the asphalt above the coils.
+MDOT looked into the power losses from the grid to the wireless receiver, the optimal charging speed, the effects of misalignment of the coils when the charging vehicle is driving along the road, and the effects on the asphalt above the coils.
+The Michigan ERS study concluded a wireless charging bus rapid transit lane would not be cost-effective.

 Indiana began constructing a strip of electrified highway in 2024 that uses inductive coil charging at 200 kW, suitable for heavy trucks.
 The project costs 11 million dollars per quarter mile of road.
 Research on the project, conducted by Purdue University's Steve Pekarek, aims to show the technology could make a transition to heavy electric trucks more financially beneficial for businesses.
+The cost of a single wireless electric lane at 50% coverage at large-scale deployment was estimated in 2021 to be about 6.5 million dollars per mile.

 Long Beach Port will begin using in late 2025 a ground-level power supply electric road designed by Elonroad, a Swedish electric road company.
 The project, funded at US$4.5 million by the California Energy Commission, will study the technology's weather endurance for 12 months, and will feature a road that supplies 250 kW of power to electric vehicles driving over it, and five automatic 50 kW charging stations.